ferm12/omdb-movies-react/README.md

 The only working functionality of the App right now is to search for movies that will match content according to the title.
 Please take a look (not working)https://moviesreact.ferminpureco.com

-In the Future, I would like to add
+In the Future, I would like to add:

 •	Selection of different categories to search by title, Series or Episodes